GENI-NSF/geni-tools/README-omni.txt

            List just the aggregate from the commandline, looking up the nickname in omni_config

- Gets the aggregates list from the commandline, or from the omni_config 'aggregates' option, or from the Clearinghouse.
+ Gets aggregates from:
+ - command line (one per -a arg, no URN available), OR
+ - command line nickname (one per -a arg, URN may be supplied), OR
+ - omni_config 'aggregates' entry (1+, no URNs available), OR
+ - Specified control framework (via remote query).
+This is the aggregates that registered with the framework.

 ==== createslice ====
-Creates the slice in your chosen control framework.
+Creates the slice in your chosen control framework (cf) - that is, at your selected slice authority.

  * format:  omni.py createslice <slice-name>
  * examples: